 Note 1: Ensure the bowl and mixer attachment are completely clean before using, any grease may ruin the meringue.

-Note 2: Eggs should be room temperature.
+Note 2: Eggs should be at room temperature.

 Note 3: Separate the egg yolks from the whites in a separate bowl, not over the mixing bowl.
 If some yolk accidentally falls into the white, you’ll have to start again.